kimaina/openmrs-etl/README.md

 2. How many partitions will we have per topic?
     - we will definitely need to come with an intelligent way of calculating number of partition per topic.
     - keeping in mind that this is correlated with "fault tolerance" and speed of access
+3. Will we allow automatic partition assignment or go manual?
+    - going manual is crucial for parallel processing
 4. will we need consumer group in this design
     - keep in mind that the obs producer will have so many transactions in parallel
 5. What Replication factor (RF)?
 RF is number of copies of each partition stored on different brokers